Temporary residency in Canada: Criticism and debate

-As of 2021, there are over 775,000 temporary foreign workers in Canada, with them representing 4% of the workforce.
-The majority of temporary foreign workers are employed in low-prestige jobs, such as fast food workers.
-Several economists have said temporary foreign workers and international students increasingly form the backbone of low-wage labour.
-Mike Moffatt, an economist and professor at the University of Western Ontario, said that “What we’re basically bringing in a lot of is, essentially, temporary foreign workers under student permits to work fast-food jobs and things like that.”
+As of 2021, Canada had more than 775,000 temporary foreign workers, representing approximately 4% of the national workforce.
+Many were employed in lower-wage or lower-prestige occupations, including food service and hospitality.
+Several economists have argued that temporary foreign workers and international students have become increasingly central to Canada's low-wage labour market.
+Economist Mike Moffatt of the University of Western Ontario stated that a growing share of labour in sectors such as fast food is composed of individuals working under student permits or other temporary statuses.